Reviewed 7/2024

 16.1 Housing Process for Headcount Grant in Aid Student-Athletes

 National Collegiate Athletic Association (NCAA) policy mandates that no more than 50% of individuals either in an on-campus residence or within a block, wing or floor of an on-campus residence can be student-athletes.
-UNC’s Senior Associate Director of Athletics works closely with Carolina Housing to facilitate assignment of housing for approximately 300 student-athletes per year.
+UNC’s Executive Associate Director of Athletics works closely with Carolina Housing to facilitate assignment of housing for approximately 300 student-athletes per year.

 While all on-campus residents (including student-athletes) must sign a housing contract, student-athletes do not go through the same housing selection process as other students.
 Some coaches prefer their student-athletes live together, while others prefer they live with student-athletes from another team.
 Occasionally, if there is not a student-athlete available to be a roommate, a general student will be assigned by Carolina Housing to live with a student-athlete.
-Upon request the Senior Associate Director of Athletics will arrange housing for walk-on student-athletes.
+Upon request the Executive Associate Director of Athletics will arrange housing for walk-on student-athletes.
 The exception is that some walk-on student-athletes apply for housing through the regular housing process.

 Coaches base their preference of housing for their teams mainly on proximity to main campus (and classes), the Loudermilk Center and/or the Stalling-Evans Sports Medicine Center.
 Proximity to practice/competition facilities is also a consideration for some coaches.